mbucc/shmig/README.md

 Current state
 -------------

 This is very early release.
 I've tried it with SQLite3, PostgreSQL, MySQL databases and didn't find any bugs.
-If you find any then please report them along with your migrations (or similar that will allow to reproduce bug), tools versions, detailed description of steps and config file (w/o DB credentials).
+If you find any then please report them along with your migrations (or similar that will allow to reproduce bug), tools versions, detailed description of steps and configuration file (w/o DB credentials).

 Security considerations
 -----------------------

 Password is passed to `mysql` and `psql` via environment variable.
-This can be a security issue if your system allows other users to read environment of process that belogs to another user.
+This can be a security issue if your system allows other users to read environment of process that belongs to another user.
 In most Linux distributions with modern kernels this is forbidden.
-You can check this (on systems supporting /proc filesystem) like this: `cat /proc/1/env` - if you get permission denied error then you're secure.
+You can check this (on systems supporting /proc file system) like this: `cat /proc/1/env` - if you get permission denied error then you're secure.

 Efficiency
 ----------